hyweljohnllewellyn/hywelme/_posts/2015-11-23-create-jekyll-static-site-posts-using-proseio.md

 **[Prose.io](http://prose.io)** is a web application that allows editing of Github Repositories through your browser.
 This has great potential, particularly when used with the website hosting offered by [Github Pages](https://pages.github.com/), providing *a CMS-like experience for a generated static site*, as described by [Daniel Nabb](http://blog.crushingpennies.com/a-static-site-generator-with-gulp-proseio-and-travis-ci.html).

-Prose.io has some poweful configuration capability to simplify the user editing experience, which I will be exploring in upcoming posts.
+Prose.io has some powerful configuration capability to simplify the user editing experience, which I will be exploring in upcoming posts.

 The basic prose configuration is added to the _config.yml file of my Jekyll site